deepti0905/SystemDesign/README.md

 * Load Balancer --> evenly distribute load across multiple partition service
 * User APIGatewap to direct request to backend services machines
 ![Data Ingestion](https://github.com/deepti0905/SystemDesign/blob/master/Data_Ingestion.PNG)

+### Ingestion path components
+#### Partitioner Service Client
+##### Blocking IO
+* One request opens one socket on the server.
+By that one socket is blocked on the server side
+* This happens within a single execution thread.
+So the thread that handles that connection is blocked as well.
+* Another client's request will require another thread to be created
+* Above is how blocking system works.
+* Let's say server starts to observe a slow down as the number of threads have increased on the system.
+* This can result in bringing down the entire cluser **death spiral**
+* Enters **Rate Limiter**, we can limit the number of request/connections per user.
+##### NonBlocking IO
+* single thread on the server side to handle multiple concurrent connections
+* excessive requests can be piled up on a queue.
+Piling up queue is far less expensive than pilling up threads.
+* Non Blocking systems are more efficient and results in higher throughput **So why dnt we just use Non Blocking systems?**
+* Blocking systems are easy to operate and debug
+* Local variables can be used in the blocking systems

+##### Buffering

+##### Batching

+#### Load Balancer
+#### Partitioner Service and Partitions